Competitive market research is important.

 An ‘REO Flip’ is a market transfer of a property that was banked owned as a result of a foreclosure, purchased by an investor from the bank, and then flipped.

-Click Criteria, Property, Type, Basic Type, Clear all the checkboxes, and then select Single Family Residences.
+7. Click Add Criteria, Property, Property Type, select Single Family Residences.

-Seller Name - this will tell us the name of the flipper, as they are the ones who sold, or flipped, the property.
+Purchase Seller - this will tell us the name of the flipper, as they are the ones who sold, or flipped, the property.

 Purchase Amount Change is the dollar increase or decrease in purchase amount from the previous change of ownership.